phusion/passenger/doc/CloudLicensingConfiguration.txt.md

         bash# ln -s /etc/init.d/passenger-enterprise-cloud-license /etc/rc6.d/K00passenger-enterprise-cloud-license
         bash# editor /etc/init.d/passenger-enterprise-cloud-license

-    If PassengerHelperAgent is running as root, then `/etc/init.d/passenger-enterprise-cloud-license` should contain:
+    If the Passenger core is running as root, then `/etc/init.d/passenger-enterprise-cloud-license` should contain:

         #!/bin/bash
         set -e
         exec /var/lib/passenger-enterprise-usage/script

-    If PassengerHelperAgent is not running as root, then it should contain:
+    If the Passenger core is not running as root, then it should contain:

         #!/bin/bash
         set -e